Compost choices

 Do I want compost for propagating seeds or cuttings?
 Seeds germinate best in soil-based seed compost such as John Innes Seed.
 Later, young seedlings can be potted up into multi-purpose compost.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about choosing the right composts for your plants.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and Newport for more information and advice about choosing the right composts for your plants.

 Vist our our web shop were you can now purchase online